adolfoxitlan/Pewlett-Hackard-Analysis/README.md

     WHERE (e.birth_date BETWEEN '1965-01-01' AND '1965-12-31')
     ORDER BY e.emp_no;

-### 6 - The Retirement Titles table is exported as mentorship_eligibilty.csv ...
+### 6 - The Retirement Titles table is exported as mentorship_eligibilty.csv.
 [mentorship_eligibilty.csv](Data/mentorship_eligibilty.csv)